AlexData-Hawkhill/alexdata-minimal-linux-arch-os/run-TTY-GUI-apps.md

 allowing you to switch to it using Ctrl+Alt+F8 (or the appropriate F-key).
 (try CTRL+ALT+ F1,F2,F3,F4,F5,F6,F7,F8 and you will find it on one of those).

-A smart choice may be to run konsole, then from konsole more apps can be started!
+A smart choice may be to run konsole as the app (not firefox or xterm), then from konsole more apps can be started!